What is Current Assets Formula?

 Example of Current Assets Formula (with Excel Template)

-Now let us take the case of Apple Inc. to illustrate the calculation of current assets in the excel template below.
-The table provides the detailed calculation of the current assets for the financial year ending on September 29, 2018, and September 30, 2017.
+Now let us take the case of Apple Inc. to illustrate the calculation of current assets in the Excel template below.
+The table provides a detailed calculation of the current assets for the financial year ending on September 29, 2018, and September 30, 2017.

-The below template shows the data and calculation of Apple Inc for the financial year ending on September 29, 2018, and September 30, 2017.
+The template below shows the data and calculation calculations of Apple Inc. for the financial year ending on September 29, 2018, and September 30, 2017.

-Therefore, calculation of current assets of Apple Inc for the financial year ending on and September 30, 2017, is,
+Therefore, the calculation of the current assets of Apple Inc for the financial year ending on September 30, 2017, is,

 =20,289 + 53,892 + 17,874 + 4,855 + 17,799 + 13,936 + 128,645